subasraj/flashpost-support/README.md

 Customize Flashpost to fit your workflow:

 - **Custom Data Location** - Choose where to store your collections and data
-- **Save to Workspace** - Store request data in your current workspace
+- **Save to Workspace** - Store request data in your current workspace as git-friendly JSON files
 - **Workspace Relative Path** - Set a custom relative path for workspace data
 - **History Limit** - Control how many historical requests to keep